 It is always advised to pick up after your pet in public spaces and not leave their waste to contaminate the environment.
 You can pick up after your pet using certified home-compostable bags (always ensure they are home-compostable and do not require an industrial system to break down).
 If you are in an area that does not provide dog waste stations – you could make use of our travel pouch to safely store it until you return home and can throw it away in your Big Scoop bin.

 Do not attempt to pick up runny or very wet dog poop.
-Use The Big Scoop Absorption Mix™ to sprinkle a generous layer over the poop.
-Wait a few hours and pick up and dispose of in your Big Scoop Reusable Bin™.
+Use The Big Scoop Absorption Mix and sprinkle a generous layer over the poop.
+Wait a few hours and pick up and dispose of in your Big Scoop Reusable Bin.

-Dog poop should ideally be picked up as soon as its deposited daily, but at a minimum once a week.
+Dog poop should ideally be picked up as soon as it’s deposited daily, but at a minimum once a week.